melvinvicky46/interview-question/javascript-coding-questions/README.md

 // Promise.race
 Promises.race([promise1, promise2, promise3]).then(values => console.log(values))
 // It will return the fastest promise which is either resolved or rejected

+// Promise.event
+The Promise.event() function is a utility function that allows you to create a promise from an event.
+This can be useful for situations where you need to wait for an event to occur before continuing with your code.
+The Promise.event() function takes two arguments: the event target and the event name.
+The event target is the object that will be emitting the event, and the event name is the name of the event that you want to wait for.
+The Promise.event() function will return a promise that will be resolved when the event is emitted.
+If the event is not emitted before the promise times out, the promise will be rejected.

+const button = document.querySelector('button');

+const promise = Promise.event(button, 'click');

+promise.then(() => {
+  // Do something when the button is clicked.
+});
 ```

 66. **Why To Use JavaScript Async/Await Over Promises**